osg-htc/technology/docs/software/osg-build-tools.md

 7. If you have changes to make to the source code that you want to save as a patch, type `quilt new <PATCHNAME>`, edit the files, type `quilt add <FILE>` on each file you edited, then type `quilt refresh` to recreate the patch.
 8. Once you're all done, copy the patches in the `patches/` directory to the `osg/` dir in SVN, run `quilt series` to get the application order and update the spec file accordingly.

-#### See if a package builds successfully for OSG 3.4
+#### See if a package builds successfully for OSG 24 main

--   If you have all the build dependencies of the package installed, run `osg-build rpmbuild <PACKAGEDIR>`.
-The resulting RPMs will be in the `_build_results` directory.
--   If you do not have all the build dependencies installed, or want to make sure you specified all of the necessary ones and the package builds from a clean environment, run `osg-build mock --mock-config-from-koji osg-3.4-el6-build <PACKAGEDIR>`.
-The resulting RPMs will be in the `_build_results` directory.
--   If you do not have mock installed, or want to exactly replicate the build environment in Koji, run `osg-build koji --scratch <PACKAGEDIR>`.
-You may download the resulting RPMs from kojiweb <https://koji.opensciencegrid.org/koji> or pass `--getfiles` to `osg-build koji` and they will get downloaded to the `_build_results` directory.
+-   Run `osg-build koji --scratch <PACKAGEDIR> --repo 24-main`.
+You may download the resulting RPMs from kojiweb <https://koji.osg-htc.org/koji> or pass `--getfiles` to `osg-build koji` and they will get downloaded to the `_build_results` directory.

 #### Check for potential errors in a package